jdeng2857/bookstore-db/README.md

 Install JDK 17 and JavaFX and set it up with Intellij: https://www.jetbrains.com/help/idea/javafx.html

+Install the latest version of postgresql: https://www.postgresql.org/download/ Setup the database by copying the database-initializer.sql file into a postgresql query client to create all databases.

 Download zip of bookstore folder, unzip it, and open in IntelliJ.

 Files: